Autoenroll Users for Self-Password Reset

-If the Secret Question & Answers verification option is enabled for Self-Service Password Reset, users need to enroll for password self-service.
-Enrollment is a one-time process where users provide answers to secret questions.
+If the Security Question & Answers verification option is enabled for Self-Service Password Reset, users need to enroll for password self-service.
+Enrollment is a one-time process where users provide answers to security questions.
 If your organization stores employee data such as social security numbers, places of birth, ID numbers, or similar, you can enroll users automatically by preloading the data into their Q&A profiles.

-In this tutorial you will learn how to enroll users for Password Self-Service using PowerShell cmdlets, and how to configure Adaxes to automatically enroll new users and update enrollment data for those who already have enrolled.
+In this tutorial, you will learn how to enroll users for Password Self-Service using PowerShell cmdlets, and how to configure Adaxes to automatically enroll new users and update enrollment data for already enrolled users.

-To enroll and disenroll users from Password Self-Service, you can use the following PowerShell cmdlets:
+To enroll and cancel enrollment for Password Self-Service, you can use the following PowerShell cmdlets:

-To use these cmdlets, you need to install Adaxes PowerShell Module on the computer, where your Adaxes service is running.
+To use the cmdlets, you need to install Adaxes PowerShell Module on the computer, where your Adaxes service is running.

-The New-AdmPasswordSelfServiceEnrollment cmdlet enrolls an Active Directory user into the Password Self-Service.
+The New-AdmPasswordSelfServiceEnrollment cmdlet enrolls an Active Directory user for Password Self-Service.

 Required Parameters: